How Important is Eye Contact in Training Your Dog?

 Now, these days eye contact is referred to as engagement.
 However, I’ve broken the concept of engagement up into two: Natural Engagement and Artificial Engagement.
 But what’s the difference?

 Natural Engagement is where the dog chooses you over anything and anyone else because you are a team.
 It’s not based on toys and food rewards or even play.
-It’s simply based on your souls aligning.
-Or otherwise, your dog understands that you are a place of safety, security and good leadership and that they choose you because they truly want to be with you.
+It’s simply based on your dog understanding that you are a place of safety, security that you will look out for their best interests and that they choose you because they truly want to be with you.
+This sort of engagement is not based on eye contact, but more where your dog chooses to be.

-No matter what anyone else offers, your dog will still choose you.
+No matter what anyone else offers your dog, they will still choose you.
 If you go for a walk, your dog won’t be far away from you and will always come back to check up on you.
 Because your dog is naturally engaged with you.
 Of course your dog needs rules too, so that you can tell them that they’re not allowed to go off and chase every rabbit because it just might not be safe.
 Natural Engagement is where loyalty is developed.

-While artificial engagement does not build a relationship and it does not build loyalty, It does build motivation.
+While artificial engagement does not build a deep relationship and it does not build loyalty, It does build motivation and drive and a working relationship based on pay for work done.
 It is great to use to teach your dog a sports performance and getting an amazing attitude towards the work you would like your dog to do.
 Artificial Engagement is also important in a group class situation.
 The dogs are generally too close even if you have natural engagement to rely on that.

 OK, so there’s a massive movement in dog training circles saying that play and training builds a relationship.
 And as any good dog trainer does, they test it.
 I tested it on two of my dogs: Kaz my GSD and Delta my Malinois.
 We had 3 training sessions a day that was 75-90% play and the rest training.
 I mean, my dogs looked engaged.
 They LOVED training.
 But, unfortunately, when there was something better going on, they were there with bells on leaving me to… well… you get the picture…